Hina Jamelle

 Hina Jamelle is an architect living in the United States.

 Biography

-She is a director at Contemporary Architecture Practice (CAP) in New York City, which she joined in 2003, as well as a lecturer at the University of Pennsylvania School of Design and the Pratt Institute.
-At PennDesign she directs the urban housing studio curriculum for the second year Master of Architecture design studio, and the final semester of the visual studies curriculum.
+Jamelle is a director at Contemporary Architecture Practice (CAP) in New York City, which she joined in 2003, as well as a lecturer at the University of Pennsylvania School of Design and the Pratt Institute.
+At PennDesign, she directs the urban housing studio curriculum for the second year Master of Architecture design studio, and the final semester of the visual studies curriculum.

 Her work has focused on the use of digital design techniques to create elegant aesthetics and integration of form and systems in design.

-Before Joining CAP Jamelle was a Client Partner at Razorfish in New York.
+Before Joining CAP, Jamelle was a Client Partner at Razorfish in New York.
 Her work with CAP has been exhibited at MOMA, the Serpentine Gallery in London, amongst others.
 Her work has been published in news and scholarly organizations from The New York Times, to Architectural Design and Spa-De in Japan.